Milky Way satellite velocities reveal the Dark Matter power spectrum at small scales: Statistical analysis

 \section{Statistical analysis}

 We obtain the quantitative conclusions in the main text through a statistical analysis of Milky Way satellite properties.
 In this Appendix, we describe in detail this analysis.

-We fit for the half-light radius, stellar velocity dispersion, and total number of classical and SDSS Milky Way satellites, using the data collected in Ref.~\cite{McConnachie:2012vd}.
+We fit for the half-light radius, stellar velocity dispersion, and total number of classical and SDSS Milky Way satellites, using the data collected in Refs.~\cite{McConnachie:2012vd, Kim:2021zzw, Kirby:2013isa} and updated as of 2021 in \href{https://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/en/community/nearby/}{this URL}.
+For reference, we compile the numerical values in \cref{sec:app_data}.
 We do not include the Magellanic clouds, Pisces II, and Sagittarius, as baryonic effects and strong tidal stripping could bias our results (the impact of this is minor, as they are a small fraction of our sample).
-We carry out a frequentist unbinned maximum likelihood,
+We carry out a frequentist unbinned maximum likelihood (also called profile likelihood in the literature),

 $\mu(\sigma_\mathrm{los}^{*\,\mathrm{obs}}, R_\mathrm{eff}^\mathrm{obs})\,\mathrm{d}\sigma_\mathrm{los}^{*\,\mathrm{obs}}\mathrm{d}R_\mathrm{eff}^\mathrm{obs}$ is the differential probability for a satellite galaxy to have an \emph{observed} stellar velocity dispersion $\sigma_\mathrm{los}^{*\,\mathrm{obs}}$ and half-light radius $R_\mathrm{eff}^\mathrm{obs}$. $\sigma_\mathrm{los}^{*\,\mathrm{obs,}\,i}$ and $R_\mathrm{eff}^{\mathrm{obs,}\,i}$ are the observed stellar velocity dispersions and half-light radii, respectively. $\mathcal{P}(N_\mathrm{obs})$ is the probability to observe $N_\mathrm{obs}$ satellite galaxies, with $N_\mathrm{obs} = 21$ the number of observed satellites.
 The first probability is given by